TickerDev/somis-tag/README.md

 - Checks a player’s Discord profile for your server’s tag (clan identity)
 - Uses the Discord API via the player’s identifier
+- Also available as a server export for use in your own scripts
 - Clean and easily customizable

 ## ⚙️ Requirements